 Jardín Japonés (Japanese Garden) was a gift from the Japanese community to Buenos Aires, and is a stunning place to spend an afternoon.
 Here you can find a traditional bridge, a pond, and a beautiful waterfall.
 It is very peaceful and will surely bring some relaxation to your trip.

 Address: Av.
 Casares 3450, C1425EWN C1425EWN, Buenos Aires, Argentina

 Learn How To Make Empanadas

-Empanadas are a popular Argentinean food, and the best way to learn how to make them is by taking an empanada-making class.
-This class will teach you how to make classic empanadas!
-Also, you will learn to make more creative varieties that you can take with you.
-Make sure to book your spot in advance for this unique and delicious experience!
+Empanadas are a popular Argentinian food, and the best way to learn how to make them is by taking an empanada-making class.
+This class will teach you how to make the classic dish.

 Lover of good food?
 Learn how to make empanadas, the classic Argentinian dish from a local.

 Tango is a passionate dance that originated in Buenos Aires and is now a huge part of the culture.
 Attend a show to witness this stunning art form performed with precision and beauty.
 Enjoy the captivating performances, music, and traditional delicacies.

 Take A Day Trip To Colonia del Sacramento